nasirlukman/nasirlukman.github.io/_posts/2025-03-30-sentinel1-change-detection.md

 </div>

 The main difference between the two results is the big patch of deforestation in the top-right layer, which was not recorded in the Hansen layer.
 The Hansen dataset I acquired from Earth Engine only goes up to 2023, and those deforestations are happening in 2024.
 The most important difference, of course, is the time frequency.
-My approach records monthly changes, so if we zoom into the top-left patch of the image, we can see the detail of the deforestation progression throughout the months of the year—much more detailed than Hansen's yearly data.
-This monthly information is useful for building an early warning system to monitor forests.
+My approach records monthly changes, so if we zoom into the top-left patch of the image as an example, we can see the detail of the deforestation progression throughout the months of the year.
+This monthly information is useful for building an early warning system to monitor forest area throughout the globe.

 <div class="row mt-3">